marco262/my_wiki/data/general/spellcasting-rules.md

 +++ Verbal (V)

 Most spells require the chanting of mystic words.
 The words themselves aren't the source of the spell's power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
-Thus, a character who is gagged or in an area of silence, such as one created by the //[[[spell:silence]]]// spell, can't cast a spell with a verbal component.
+Thus, a character who is gagged or in an area of silence, such as one created by the *[[[spell:silence]]]* spell, can't cast a spell with a verbal component.

 +++ Somatic (S)